Kodrick/oddisy_documentation/oddisy-documentation/docs/intro.md

 # What is Oddisy

-Oddisy is a worldbuilding and story telling tool used to keep track of detail of your ever evolving world.
+Oddisy is a worldbuilding and story telling tool used to keep track of every detail in your ever evolving world.